SouzaPatrick/MaisTodos-Desafio/README.md

 Every process and reasoning can be seen by the commits, in fact I was created from "zero", my mastery is in Django and as soon as I was informed that I couldn't use it I went straight to Flask.
 2 years ago I created a Flask project that I believed was my apse, but I was completely wrong kkkkk, because when I was trying to reuse what I had written there...
 I saw that doing it from scratch would be better, it was like a legacy system.
 Everything was very complex, I basically needed an endpoint (this was what I thought at first and then I created others) the data validations were very tangled... anyway, I preferred to focus on "relearning" Flask.

 I prioritized making a well-structured and long-lasting project, implementing good practices, making it simple and easy to understand so that other devs who wanted to could continue with the work.
 As I said earlier, I created this project with the idea that it was for my team.

-Finally, I would like to have finalized everything that I added in TODO but unfortunately time did not allow it.